 Introduces the topics of medical gas administration and humidity and aerosol therapy.
 The learner will apply physics, math, and patient assessment concepts to oxygen, aerosol and humidity therapy.

-Prerequisite(s): 515-111 Respiratory Survey and 806-177 Gen Anatomy & Physiology Restricted to students admitted to the following program(s): 10-515-1
+Prerequisite(s): 806-177 Gen Anatomy & Physiology and (515-111 Respiratory Survey or min score of Y on R111)